mecid/mecid.github.io/_posts/2023-11-07-visual-effects-in-swiftui.md

 As you can see in the example above, we define a text view and attach the *visualEffect* view modifier.
 Whenever you attach the *visualEffect* view modifier, you should specify the effect closure.
 This is the place where you apply all the effects that you need.

 The effect closure provides you with two parameters.
 The first is an initial state of the collections of effects attached to the view.
 This is a plain view without any effects.
-The second parameter is an instance of the *GeometryProxy* type containing all the layout information you might need, like frame, safe area, etc.
+The second parameter is an instance of the *GeometryProxy* type containing all the layout information of the view you might need, like frame, safe area, etc.

 > To learn how to use the *GeometryProxy* type, take a look at my ["Mastering ScrollView in SwiftUI"](/2020/09/24/mastering-scrollview-in-swiftui/) post.